daxcee/sahat.github.com/_drafts/create-a-tv-show-tracker-using-angularjs-nodejs-and-mongodb.md

 var nodemailer = require('nodemailer');
 {% endhighlight %}

-Next, we are going to create a new *agenda* task and run it on the server startup.
+Next, we are going to create a new *agenda* task:

 {% highlight js %}
 agenda.define('send email alert', function(job, done) {